rozek/svelte-sortable-flat-list-view/README.md

 ## Usage ##

-`svelte-sortable-flat-list-view` should be imported within a module script (perhaps together with `svelte-drag-drop-touch`) and may then be used in your markup:
+`svelte-sortable-flat-list-view` should be imported in a module context (perhaps together with `svelte-drag-drop-touch`) and may then be used in your markup:

 ```
 <script context="module">